Layers

 To display anything on the map, you'll need to include at least one "layer"!

-Multiple layers can be used - similar to a `Stack` - each one showing different data in different ways, from actual map tiles ([tile-layer](https://docs.fleaflet.dev/v4/layers/tile-layer "mention")) to shapes on top of them ([polygon-layer](https://docs.fleaflet.dev/v4/layers/polygon-layer "mention")), and even just your own custom layers ([creating-new-layers](https://docs.fleaflet.dev/v4/plugins/making-a-plugin/creating-new-layers "mention")).
+Multiple layers can be used - similar to a `Stack` - each one showing different data in different ways, from actual map tiles ([Tile Layer](/v4/layers/tile-layer.md)) to shapes on top of them ([Polygon Layer](/v4/layers/polygon-layer.md)), and even just your own custom layers ([Creating New Layers](/v4/plugins/making-a-plugin/creating-new-layers.md)).

-{% content-ref url="../layers" %}
+{% content-ref url="/pages/X1RouxbIP7Z61l3KCLRX" %}

 {% endcontent-ref %}

-<figure><img src="https://3022655374-files.gitbook.io/~/files/v0/b/gitbook-x-prod.appspot.com/o/spaces%2F71h39XIuA0UETMZNP1yW%2Fuploads%2FlQlO8MQ3vL1c05u1T8xy%2FExampleMap.png?alt=media&#x26;token=606a9cda-5515-4566-8e76-abfab303b9b1" alt="Example Flutter Map widget, showing an OpenStreetMap map, with multiple shapes overlaid on it"><figcaption><p>Example <code>FlutterMap</code>, containing a <code>Marker</code>, <code>Polyline</code>, <code>Polygon</code>, and <code>RichAttributionLayer</code> on top of a <code>TileLayer</code></p></figcaption></figure>
+<figure><img src="/files/4TSKf8wAVxm2hyeUMMom" alt="Example Flutter Map widget, showing an OpenStreetMap map, with multiple shapes overlaid on it"><figcaption><p>Example <code>FlutterMap</code>, containing a <code>Marker</code>, <code>Polyline</code>, <code>Polygon</code>, and <code>RichAttributionLayer</code> on top of a <code>TileLayer</code></p></figcaption></figure>

 Each layer has its own configuration and handling, but can also access the map's state/configuration, as well as be controlled by it.